zhaojanelle/portfolio-site/_projects/04-daikon.md

 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-2.jpg" alt="Daikon restaurant logo variation"/>

 <p class="project-text">Daikon is the Japanese word for white radish, which is also the base of many of its dishes.
-The logo was inspired by the shape of the daikon and reflects the artisanal quality of restaurant.</p>
+The logo was inspired by the shape of the daikon and reflects the artisanal quality of the restaurant.</p>

 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-3.jpg" alt="Daikon restaurant typography hierarchy"/>
 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-4.jpg" alt="Daikon restaurant business card design"/>